 Round-arched glass doorways open directly onto the garden and terrace, leading to sweeping views of the River Elbe.

-The property is now listed with Engel & Völkers.
-The current asking price is 10 million euros, but you never know, they might be open to offers...
+The property was listed with Engel & Völkers.
+The asking price was 10 million euros, but you never know, they might be open to offers...

 The Livingetc newsletter is your shortcut to the now and the next in home design.
 Subscribe today to receive a stunning free 200-page book of the best homes from around the world.